chanthornsp/wsl-laravel/README.md

   nano ~/.bashrc
   ```

-  and adding the following line:
+  and adding this to the end of the file:

   ```bash
   export PATH="$HOME/.config/composer/vendor/bin:$PATH"